microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/serviceannouncementattachment-get.md

 ## Examples

-### Example 1: Get an attachment with ID for a message.
-Return the [serviceAnnouncementAttachment](../resources/serviceannouncementattachment.md) resource.
+### Example 1: Get an attachment with message ID

+The following request returns a [serviceAnnouncementAttachment](../resources/serviceannouncementattachment.md) resource.

 #### Request
 <!-- {